 In the aftermath of a loved one's suicide, you might feel like you can't go on or that you'll never enjoy life again.

 In truth, you might always wonder why it happened — and reminders might trigger painful feelings even years later.
 Eventually, however, the raw intensity of your grief will fade.
-The tragedy of the suicide won't dominate your days and nights.

 See more In-depth